borntofrappe/fullstack-d3/README.md

 With this structure, it is finally possible to update the visualization as needed.
 In the speficic example:

-- old elements are removed with the `remove` function
+- remove old elements with the `remove` function

   ```js
   oldBinGroups.remove();
   ```

-- new elements are included with a group element
+- include new elements in the form of a group elements

   ```js
   const newBinGroups = binGroups.enter().append("g");